open-company/open-company-web/README.md

 #### Project repl

-To have repl connected to the browser where you can import and tests all the ns starts the dev task:
+To have a repl connected to the browser starts the dev task:

 ```console
 $ boot dev
 ```

-now open a browser window: [http://localhost:3559/](http://localhost:3559/).

-then in another terminal window start simple repl
+and open a browser window: [http://localhost:3559/](http://localhost:3559/), then in another terminal window start a repl with boot:

 ```console
 $ boot repl -c